pagchen/acme/Readme.md

 ### Adding to Github

 Go to github.com and add a new repo.
 Choose the **...or push an existing repository from the command line** and enter the commands in the terminal

+## DB Migration with Phinx

+From host terminal in project folder: `composer require robmorgan/phinx 0.4.4`

+Then: `php vendor/bin/phinx init`  and then go change the phinx.yaml file to put your db creditentials.

+Check the doc, but here is how to create a migration: `php vendor/bin/phinx create CreateUserTable`

+This will create the /migrations/CreateUserTable migration that you need to edit.
+See the repo migrations files.

+When ready to run the migration: `php vendor/bin/phinx migrate -e development`  the -e development is optional on dev server

+If ever want to undo the migrations: `php vendor/bin/phinx rollback -e development`